audaciaconsulting/Audacia.Build/src/security/sbom/sbom-generation-and-analysis.md

 The composite template provides an end-to-end solution that:

-1. **Downloads** the aggregated lock/deps artifact (if a custom path is not provided).
+1. **Downloads** the aggregated Dependency Lock artifact (if a custom path is not provided).
-2. **Generates SBOMs:** Invokes `sbom-generation.yaml` to produce SBOM files from the aggregated lock/deps files.
+2. **Generates SBOMs:** Invokes `sbom-generation.yaml` to produce SBOM files from the aggregated Dependency Lock files.
 3. **Analyzes SBOMs:** Immediately follows with a call to `sbom-analysis.yaml` to produce vulnerability reports.

 **Key Parameters:**

 - Inherits parameters from the individual generation and analysis templates (such as `sbomOutputDir`, `outputFormat`, `vulnFolder`, etc.).
-- **lockDepsArtifactDir:** If not provided, the template downloads the aggregated lock/deps artifact (published from the build stage) into a default location.
+- **dependencyLockArtifactDirectory:** If not provided, the template downloads the aggregated Dependency Lock artifact (published from the build stage) into a default location.
 - **downloadArtifact:** When set to `true`, causes the SBOM artifact to be downloaded before analysis.

 **Usage:**